 Senate Bill 202 transferred four occupational regulatory programs from the Department of State Health Services (DSHS) to the Texas Medical Board (TMB).
 Medical Physicists, Medical Radiologic Technologists, Perfusionists, and Respiratory Care Practitioners are now regulated by the TMB and each occupation’s respective board/advisory committee.

 Please know all Respiratory Care Practitioner, Medical Radiologic Technologist, Limited Medical Radiologic Technologist, and Non-Certified Radiologic Technician applicants who apply after August 31, 2019, will also now be required to successfully pass the Jurisprudence (JP) exam.

 The JP exam is available for applicants with active, pending applications to take online through their My TMB account.
 Visit the online JP Exam page for more information: http://www.tmb.state.tx.us/page/licensing-jp-exam

 If you need to verify your existing active permit, you can do so on our website HERE.

-If you have an active permit that was issued by DSHS, or if you have a permit that was issued by DSHS that has been expired for less than one year, you do not need to apply for a new one through the TMB.
+If you have an active permit, or if you have a permit that has been expired for less than one year, you do not need to apply for a new one.